annika-thomas/MIT-PALS/README.md

   [📄 Paper](https://arxiv.org/abs/2312.02126) | [🌐 Project Page](https://spla-tam.github.io/) | [💻 Code](https://github.com/spla-tam/SplaTAM)

-### 2. [ICRA '23] Asynchronous Distributed Smoothing and Mapping via On-Manifold Consensus ADMM
+### 2. Asynchronous Distributed Smoothing and Mapping via On-Manifold Consensus ADMM
 **Authors**: Daniel McGann, Kyle Lassak, Michael Kaess
+*International Conference on Robotics and Automation '23*

 <details span>
 <summary><b>Abstract</b></summary>
 In this paper we present a fully distributed, asynchronous, and general purpose optimization algorithm for Consensus Simultaneous Localization and Mapping (CSLAM).
 Multi-robot teams require that agents have timely and accurate solutions to their state as well as the states of the other robots in the team.
 To optimize this solution we develop a CSLAM back-end based on Consensus ADMM called MESA (Manifold, Edge-based, Separable ADMM).
 MESA is fully distributed to tolerate failures of individual robots, asynchronous to tolerate communication delays and outages, and general purpose to handle any CSLAM problem formulation.
 We demonstrate that MESA exhibits superior convergence rates and accuracy compare to existing state-of-the art CSLAM back-end optimizers.